SShivamshan/Chatbot/README.md

 ├── app.py                  # Entry point for running the application
 │
 ├── config/
-│   └── config.yaml         # Centralized configuration settings (API keys, model configs, etc.)
-│
+│   └── template.yaml       # Centralized file containing all the template used in this project │
 ├── database/
 │   ├── app.db              # Application-specific database